Get Answers to Your Questions, Fast.

 To find the Hyundai dealer most conveniently located for you, click here: https://www.hyundaicanada.com/en/shopping-tools/find-a-dealer

 Enter your postal code information and you will be given a list of Hyundai dealerships closest to your home.
 The dealership’s contact information will be listed under their name.
 You can request a quote, schedule a test drive, or visit their website by clicking on the links below their contact information.
+To get driving directions to a dealership, click on which dealer you would like to visit and click the “Get Directions” button.

 All Hyundai dealerships are equipped with the tools and knowledge to service and repair any Hyundai vehicle.
 Some of our dealerships have a bodyshop.
 Hyundai dealerships’ capabilities go above and beyond basic warranty repairs.